B-M-S-West/multinational-retail-data-centralisation/README.md

 - 'database_utils.py': This is the Python script that connects to the database and uploads
 - 'db_creds.yaml': This contains the details to access the original database
 - 'local_db_creds.yaml': This contains the details to access the database on the local area
+- 'database.sql': This contains the SQL statements that make the alterations to the table and set primary and foreign keys

 ## License Information
 This project is licensed under the MIT License.
 See the LICENSE file for details.